 Nexuiz Review

-Players can earn different mutators from picking them up on the ground, going on killing sprees or even capping flags.
-Mutators can help teams by adding jetpacks, infinite ammo, giving all weapons damage, etc., but there is an equal chance the mutator can be nothing more than fluff that gives the edge to other side such as turning the game into a monochrome color sceme or changing the view to a third-person shooter mid-match.
-Thankfully they don’t last too long, so it’s easy to go through as many as ten different ones per match.
+Players can earn different mutators from picking them up on the ground, going on killing sprees, or even capping flags.
+Mutators can help teams by adding jetpacks, infinite ammo, giving all weapons damage, etc., but there is an equal chance the mutator can be nothing more than fluff that gives the edge to the other side, such as turning the game into a monochrome color scheme or changing the view to a third-person shooter mid-match.
+Thankfully, they don't last too long, so it's easy to go through as many as ten different ones per match.

 Nexuiz happens to be the first downloadable game to use CryEngine 3 (Crysis 2 runs on the same engine).
-The game is very good looking, with everything from the walls to weapons having a high gloss on it.
-The maps are varied, but with an overarcing Victorian era style to the architecture.
+The game looks very good, with everything from the walls to weapons having a high gloss on it.
+The maps are varied but with an overarching Victorian-era style to the architecture.

 Once you get into an online match, you may be waiting in the lobby for some time.
-Matches won’t begin unless there are specifically six or eight players ready to play.
+Matches won't begin unless there are specifically six or eight players ready to play.
 If a 7th person joins while the match is still in the lobby, you must wait for an 8th player or until someone leaves the lobby.
-While this helps to keep the balance between the two teams, once a match starts there is no auto balancing of any kind and people who join the lobby mid-match can not join and must wait till the current match ends.
+While this helps to keep the balance between the two teams, once a match starts there is no auto-balancing of any kind, and people who join the lobby mid-match cannot join and must wait until the current match ends.

 Simply Put